 Mayor Michael Hancock said that the city and county of Denver’s stay-at-home order will be extended through April 30.
 Denver’s stay-at-home order is currently aligned with the state of Colorado’s, which is set to last until April 11.
 Hancock said he expects the state to extend its order as well, but the city will extend its order if the state does not.

 Colorado Secretary of State's office implements remote polarization.
 For the Notice of Temporary Adoption for the Colorado Notary Program Rules (8 CCR 1505-11), please click here.

 The notice includes the adopted rules, a statement of basis and statement of justification.
 For an unofficial copy of the notary rules as adopted and effective March 30, 2020, please click here.
 If you have any questions concerning these rules please email email@example.com or firstname.lastname@example.org.
 For more information, please visit www.sos.state.co.us.

 UPDATE: March 29, 2020

 President Donald Trump said he would extend nationwide social distancing guidelines for another 30 days to April 30.
 He said that modeling shows that the peak of the death rate will likely hit in two weeks, but stressed that he hopes the country will be on its way to recovery by June 1.

 UPDATE: March 27, 2020

-DMAR's Chairman of the Board, Euan Graham, provides recommendations for REALTOR® and Industry Partner members working during the COVID-19 situation.
-Read memo here.
+DMAR's Chairman of the Board, Euan Graham, provides recommendations for Realtor® and Industry Partner members working during the COVID-19 situation.
+Read the memo here.

 UPDATE: March 26, 2020